Urine sodium test, Na test

 This test poses no known risks.

 You may have to drink a certain amount of water before giving a urine sample.
 In addition, be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
-This includes medicines that don't need a prescription and any illicit drugs you may use.
+This includes medicines that don't need a prescription and any illegal drugs you may use.

 The University of Chicago Medicine